terra-money/terrain/README.md

 ## Project Structure

-The `terrain new` generates a project with the following structure:
+The `terrain new` command generates a project with the following structure:

 ```
 .